Your rights when you travel on a ferry or cruise

-- Ensure all passengers are treated fairly and equally
+- Make sure you and other passengers are treated fairly and equally

 - Resolve issues caused by delays or cancellations

-Travel operators include transport companies (which run ferries and cruise ships) and also companies that operate terminals such as ferry ports.
+Travel operators include transport companies (which run ferries and cruise ships) and companies that run terminals such as ferry ports.

-Companies operating ships have to follow EU rules that protect passengers.
+Companies operating ships must follow EU rules that protect passengers.
 These rules apply to most ferries and cruise ships on the sea and on inland waterways (rivers, lakes and canals).
 They cover you if you:

 - Sail from an EU port

-- Sail from outside the EU but arrive at a port in the EU on a service run by an EU transport company
+- Sail to an EU port from outside the EU on a service run by an EU transport company

-- Sail from an EU port on a recreational cruise which offers onboard accommodation of 2 or more nights, together with other facilities such as meals and refreshments, bathrooms, and seating
+- Sail from an EU port on a pleasure or recreational cruise if accommodation of 2 or more nights is offered, together with other facilities

 The rules do not cover you for travel on:

-- Ships certified to carry up to 12 passengers
+- Ships that carry up to 12 passengers

 - Ships with a crew of 3 or less